Sports Injuries in Kids

-A young athlete is susceptible to injury first and foremost due to a hiatus from physical education classes and regular practices, their bodies may not be ready for the intensity of movement.
-Along with muscles and joints becoming accustomed to the stresses and strains of sport-related movement, cardio-pulmonary conditioning needs to be carefully incorporated into practice.
+A young athlete is susceptible to injury first and foremost due to the lack of physical education classes and regular practices.
+Their bodies may not be ready to return to the intensity of movement.
+Along with muscles and joints getting used to the stresses and strains of sport-related movement, cardio-pulmonary conditioning needs to be carefully added into practice.
 Working on stamina and endurance is a very important part of preventing sports injury.
 In addition, physical therapy for athletes should become implemented as a prevention strategy among young athletes.

-Another high-risk behavior in young athletes is very high intensity, repetitive, focused movements, fine tuning a specific activity in a body that is still developing.
-Overuse syndromes result from unilateral (one-sided) movements such as repeated swinging of a tennis racket, hockey stick or golf club without balanced activity and strengthening of the opposite direction.
-Young pitchers that complain of elbow pain after a game may be showing a red flag – too much stress on growth plates and growing tendons and muscles can cause permanent damage and fibrous/ scar development in soft tissue.
-Bones grow faster in children than muscles, and most often this process is not exactly symmetrical from side to side – perfectly normal.
+Another high-risk behavior in young athletes is very high intensity, repetitive, focused movements, and fine-tuning a specific activity in a body that is still developing.
+Overuse syndromes result from unilateral (one-sided) movements.
+These can include repeated swinging of a tennis racket, hockey stick, or golf club without balanced activity and strengthening of the opposite direction.
+Young pitchers that complain of elbow pain after a game may be showing a red flag.
+Too much stress on growth plates and growing tendons and muscles can cause permanent damage and fibrous/ scar development in soft tissue.
+Bones grow faster in children than muscles, and most often this process is not exactly the same side to side – perfectly normal.
 This uneven development makes children and teenagers more likely to suffer from overuse syndromes.

 What are Overuse Syndromes?

-Overuse syndromes develop over time, and the signs and symptoms occur in phases.
+Overuse syndromes develop over time.
+The signs and symptoms occur in phases.
 Understanding each one of these phases is the first step in sport injury prevention.

 Phase 1: Pain is experienced in an area of the body after the activity stops